To master the Ivy style like no other, discover our Americana Saga in three parts with:

 Ralph Lauren took over

-This is where Ralph Lauren comes in.
+That's where Ralph Lauren comes in.

 He told New York Magazine on October 21, 1985:

-Is preppy the continuation of the Ivy League Look?
+Is Preppy the Next Ivy League Look?

 Bruce Boyer : That's right.
 And I told Riley that it's just a buzzword and I wasn't going to use it and he said, "I just wanted you to know that I hate that word."